VivekGoudAdula/CREWOS-OPENAI-BUILDWEEK/README.md

 CrewOS is a full-stack platform for observing an AI company at work.
 Start in **Chat** with a product idea; CrewOS plans the work through its runtime, creates a dedicated project workspace, generates source code through Azure OpenAI, and exposes the generated application inside the Engineering workspace.

+## How Codex Was Used

+Codex accelerated implementation while the project team retained ownership of the product direction, runtime boundaries, and architectural tradeoffs.

+### What Codex accelerated

+- FastAPI and React scaffolding, API wiring, Pydantic contracts, authentication, and test foundations.
+- Enterprise UI implementation for Chat, Projects, Departments, Engineering, source inspection, and embedded live preview.
+- Azure OpenAI provider integration, generated-workspace support, patch/diff handling, and project-specific preview routing.
+- Debugging bcrypt compatibility, Vite module failures, planning-event feedback loops, stale repository IDs, and preview isolation.

+### Decisions owned by the project team

+- **Event-driven runtime:** all agents communicate through a reusable event bus rather than direct agent-to-agent calls.
+- **Clear responsibility boundaries:** CEO owns strategy, PM owns roadmap planning, Engineering owns generated workspaces/code, and QA remains isolated for validation.
+- **Provider abstraction:** Azure OpenAI is behind a code-generation interface so agent logic is not coupled to one vendor.
+- **Workspace isolation:** every project owns a separate local source tree and preview process.
+- **Product-first experience:** Chat, Projects, Engineering, and visual output are primary; runtime internals remain developer diagnostics.

+### Where Codex improved iteration speed

+Codex shortened the loop between an idea, a working full-stack implementation, and visible output—especially when repairing runtime event loops, converting generated source into a runnable Vite application, and ensuring each generated project receives its own live preview rather than sharing another project’s UI.

 ## What it does

 - Secure account registration, login, refresh-token support, and protected routes.